alexc0794/partiful-potluck-feature/README.md

 ### HTTPS

 The backend is run on https, so you must have `server.cert` and `server.key`.
 These should be generated locally and not made public, which is why they are in the .gitignore.
-To generate a self-signed certificate, go to the root `cobyo-video-backend` folder and run:
+To generate a self-signed certificate, go to the root folder and run:

 ```
 openssl req -nodes -new -x509 -keyout server.key -out server.cert